vidaud/seta/seta-doc/docs/user-guide/communities.md

 1. From the ^^Header^^ menu click ^^Communities^^.
 2. Click the box next to your profile picture near the top of the page.

 From here you can write a post.
 You might need to select three black vertical dots to find all of the available post formats.
-If you dont see a post option available in your community it could be because the community admins dont allow this kind of post in your community.
-In open communities admins might require approval before you can post or comment for the first time.
+If you don't see a post option available in your community it could be because the community admins don't allow this kind of post in your community.
+In public communities admins might require approval before you can post or comment for the first time.
 The approval process might involve answering participation labels and agreeing to the community rules.
 Only admins and moderators can see your answers.

 ### Delete posts and comments from a community